yazanobeidi/fraud-detection/README.md

 Credit Card Fraud Detection using Machine Learning
 ====

 Credit card fraud is a growing issue with many challenges including temporal drift and heavy class imbalance.
 This project attempts to tackle class imbalance using state-of-the-art techniques including Adaptive Synethtic Sampling Approach (ADASYN) and Synethetic Minority Oversampling Technique (SMOTE).
 Over 280k real transactions made in Europe in September 2013 [1] are used as the training dataset.
+Three types of machine learning models are compared: Random Forest, Support Vector Machine, and Multi-Layer Perceptron.
+Results show that the optimal sampling method for an imbalanced dataset is dependent on the dataset and the model being used.

 This project has the following components: